jameelsocorro/react-search-exercise/README.md

 $ npm i
 $ npm start
 ```
+Once the application starts it will be available in `http://localhost:3000`

 ## Troubleshoot
 If you encounter errors on console regarding the CORS, All you have to do is **_search again after a minute_**.